 Fees and Expenses

-Mutual funds pass along management fees, marketing expenses, legal accounting, and other fees to investors for marketing expenses, legal accounting, and other administrative costs.
+Mutual funds pass along legal, accounting, and other fees to investors to cover the fund's administrative costs.
 Some funds charge a fee when an investor purchases or redeems shares.
 Fees and expenses can impact an investor’s returns, which is why it’s important to review the information on fees and expenses carefully in a fund’s prospectus.

 An investment adviser and portfolio management team make investment decisions based on a fund’s investment objectives.
 Manager tenure is most important to know when investing in actively managed mutual funds.
 When analyzing a fund’s performance, it’s necessary to confirm the manager or management team has been managing the fund for the time frame you are reviewing and has had success.